NeelayS/supr_convertor/README.md

 1. Download the SUPR model(s) from the official [project website](https://supr.is.tue.mpg.de/).

+2. Next, create and save meshes from the model parameters.

-2. Use the `generate_smplx_meshes.py` to script to generate meshes from SMPL-X parameters and save them as either `.ply` or `.obj` files.
+    If you are working with SMPL-X parameters, you can use the `generate_smplx_meshes.py` to script to generate meshes from SMPL-X parameters and save them as either `.ply` or `.obj` files.

     First, install the [SMPL-X](https://github.com/vchoutas/smplx) package, if you don't already have it installed. <br>